AlazzR/CLRS-Introduction-to-Algorithm/Web-Development-Training/app-training-d3-2/README.md

 ### `npm run start-api`

 Need to use this command to run the backend end api which is needed for generating the required data.

+### Watch this project in action by pressing the following link [https://youtu.be/E8C_r5hqCxY](https://youtu.be/E8C_r5hqCxY), the link will take you to watch the unlisted video in my channel.